nodeiflux/documents/README.md

 ### For indie devs and freelancers

 Nodeiflux works great as a virtual coworking space.
-Share your work in #i-built-this, or share your writing and videos to #content.
-Connect with folks hiring for jobs in #job-board, or find other collaborators for non-commercial work in #collaborators.
+Share your work in #i-made-this, or share your writing and videos to #share-content.

 ### For those learning to code